SageWizdom/SageConnect/README.md

 ## License and Disclaimer
 (Again, mostly copied from the [PlexConnect][] page) This software is open-sourced under the MIT Licence (see ```license.txt``` for the full license).
 So within some limits, you can do with the code whatever you want.
-However, if you like and/or want to re-use it, donate to the [PlexConnect][] [Donation][]guys.
+However, if you like and/or want to re-use it, consider a [Donation][] to the [PlexConnect][] guys.

 The software is provided as is.
 It might work as expected - or not.
-Just don't blame us.
+Just don't blame us (or them!).

 [SSL+ATV]: http://langui.sh/2013/08/27/appletv-ssl-plexconnect/